Keeping Mentally Healthy

 From time to time individuals and families may require additional support to help and improve their emotional and mental health.
 Here at St. Joseph’s we value mental health as much as we value physical health.
 If you, your family or you child need some support, advice or information please do not hesitate to contact us.
 At St. Joseph’s some members of staff have been trained to provide mental health first aid and well-being support.
-Our Mental Health First Aiders are Mrs Birrell and Miss Crone.
-Our Well-Being Lead and Mental Health Champion is Miss Harrison.
+Our Mental Health First Aiders are Mrs Birrell and Miss Crone, our Well-Being Lead is Mrs Laverick.

-We recognise that this is a difficult and worrying time for families and children and we hope this web page can provide some advice and support.
-During these strange and challenging time it is normal to feel stressed and anxious.
-It is more important than ever to look after our own mentally healthy and support out children to stay emotionally and mentally healthy.
+We hope this web page can provide some advice and support.
+It is more important than ever to look after our own mental health and support out children to stay emotionally and mentally healthy.

 Support For Our Children